StructureFold2/StructureFold3/manual/readme.md

-#This is where the manual will be put
+# These are the files for StructureFold3 user manual